-Bora Bora Geology
+Bora Bora Facts

-There is also an atoll named Tupai, located about 12 mi (20 km) from the main island.
-The atoll has no permanent population.
-Combined, the island and islets have a total area of around 11.3 sq mi (29.3 sq km).
+This formation, itself quite beautiful, sits located about 12 mi (20 km) from the main island.
+However, the atoll has no permanent population.
+Combined, the breathtaking island and accompanying islets have a total area measuring about 11.3 sq mi (29.3 sq km).

-Bora Bora History and Economy
+Bora Bora Location, History, and Economy

 The magnificent location known simply as Bora Bora formed in a comparatively isolated location.
 More precisely, it’s part of the Leeward Group, which represents a western part of the Society Islands.
 These continue to represent some of the loveliest spots on earth.